Investigation into a complaint about a meeting held by council for the Township of Tehkummah on December 22, 2017

 Letter from the Ombudsman of Ontario, “Complaint received by the Ontario Ombudsman regarding closed meetings in the Township”, (July 16, 2017), online.

-Douglas Wallace, Report to the Council of the City of Ottawa regarding the investigation of the Closed Meeting of Ottawa City Council held on January 28, 2009 (March 2009), online.
+Douglas Wallace, This link opens in a new tabReport to the Council of the City of Ottawa regarding the investigation of the Closed Meeting of Ottawa City Council held on January 28, 2009 (March 2009), online.

 Ombudsman of Ontario, Investigation into the allegation that the Public Work Committee for the Township of Bonfield violated the Municipal Act, 2001 on May 19 and June 2, 2015 (November 2015), online.